 Globally, chronic diseases represent over 70% of all deaths each year, but 80% of some chronic conditions can be prevented through a healthier diet.
 Diet is the second highest risk factor for early death after smoking and, interestingly, it falls short on the intake of bad foods and more on the beneficial nutrients that are missing from our diets.

 Here are four food trends that are destined to stay.

 Data and traceability

-Second Jean Pougnier, CEO of Crop Enhancement, part of this new awareness of health and food translates into the theme of traceability.
+Second Jean Pougnier, CEO of crop enhancement, part of this new trend food awareness on health and food is translated into the theme of traceability.
 Traceability will expand beyond food safety and production methods.
 It will eventually encompass aroma, flavor, texture, nutritional benefits and other aspects of food quality.
 Big data has evolved, but the use of that data has yet to take off and this food trend will make great strides in 2021.

 Grasping this food trend in 2021 will be imperative for small farmers in remote parts of the world to accurately show the provenance of all the factors that positively influence and characterize the food they sell.

 If we look at the alternative protein market, the McKinsey report of 2019 on alternative proteins revealed that sales of plant-based foods increased by 17% in 2018.
 In 2019, UBS has estimated that among the food trends that of the vegetable protein or alternative meat market